nchudleigh/homerow/README.md

 | Command-click (performs `Open Link in New Tab`) | `Command-Enter` |
 | Toggle `The Tutor 🤓` | `Command-T` |
 | Exit | `Esc` |

+## Bug Reports, Feature Requests, etc.

+- Open a GitHub Issue
+- <a href="mailto:dexter@homerow.app">dexter@homerow.app</a>

+---

+Homerow is developed by an indie developer (me).
+It can be evaluated for free.
+Please [purchase a license](https://www.homerowapp.com/pricing/) to support development.
+Thanks!